The Role of the Expert in Advocacy

 – Partner at a UK law firm

 Instructions are simply the areas for which the expert’s opinion is sought.
 An expert can assist in framing the precise questions to be addressed.
-Indeed, framing the ‘exam questions’ is a good way of distilling exactly what issues need to be considered.
+Framing the ‘exam questions’ is a good way of distilling exactly what issues need to be considered.
 While it may be unavoidable because of the circumstances of the parties’ claims, an issue with instructions arises when they need to address a party’s counterfactual case.
-Consider the difference between the following:
+Consider the difference between the following.

 - What was the value of Company X on historic date Y?
 (Or what is the value of Company X today?)